-"Sri Sambanthan is very down to earth, attires like a common man and mingles with the labourers very naturally.
-Thus we expect the Indians of Molaya and the MIC to progress under the leadership of Sri Sambanthan.
-The labourers here have been trying their best for the past three years to obtain land under the Tempier's Land Scheme, but in vain.
+"Sri Sambanthan is very down to earth, attres like a common man and mingles with the labourers very naturally.
+Thus we expect the Indians of Malaya and the MIC to progress under the leadership of Sri Sambanthan, The labourers here have been trying that best for the past three years to obtain land under the Temple's land Scheme; bur in vain.
 The Indians here are involved in agriculture.
 Thus we have the support of our representative, the Minister of Agriculture.
-As I abourers we are under the supervision of the Minister of Works.
+As labourers we are under the supervision of the Minister of Works.

 "As residents of Kuala Langat we are under the jurisdiction of the District Officer.
 We are indeed very fortunate.
 The Minister of Agriculture is our representative, the Works Minister is the leader of our organisation.
 The District Officer is our friend!
-If these three members will, the implementation of the land scheme will surely materialise before the end of this year.
-Moreover the inclians are willing to accept the land wherever it is, provided that there is access to public roads."
+If these three membars will the implementation of the land scheme will surely materialise before the end of his year.
+Moreover the Indians are willing to accept the land wherever it is, provided that there is access to public roads."

-Banting Chinese community leader and good citizen committee leader Mr Lim Yu Kok said that the three races must unite to overthrow the communists and bring about self-aovernment.
+Banting Chinese community leader and good citizen committee leader Mr Lim.
+Yo Kok said that the three races must utilite to overthrow the communists and bring about self-government.